 - Treated aluminum is more likely to change color.
 The porous surface of anodized aluminum is suitable for the application of paints and dyes to enhance the aesthetic appearance of the workpiece.
 Anodized aluminum can therefore be available in different colors and shades.

+Aluminum is not easy to laser engrave by using laser engraving machine due to its smooth, reflective surface, but you can machine anodized aluminum.
 Using lasers to process anodized aluminum, the engraved finished product can be of almost photographic quality.
 Typical applications are data plates, advertising signs, and identification signs.
 With the help of anodized metal, diverse engravings are possible.